Schaudge/petsc/src/docs/sphinx_docs/install/install_documentation.rst

 .. attention::

-   There are many example configure scripts at ``config/examples/*.py``.
+   There are many example ``configure`` scripts at ``config/examples/*.py``.
 These cover a wide variety of systems, and we use some of these scripts locally for testing.
-One can update these files and run as:
+One can modify these files and run them in lieu of writing one yourself.
+For example:

    .. code:: shell-session

-      > ./config/examples/arch-osx-10.6.py
+      > ./config/examples/arch-ci-osx-dbg.py

-   If there is a system for which we do not yet have such a configure script and/or the script in the examples directory is outdated we welcome your feedback by submitting your recommendations to `petsc-maint@mcs.anl.gov
+   If there is a system for which we do not yet have such a ``configure`` script and/or the script in the examples directory is outdated we welcome your feedback by submitting your recommendations to `petsc-maint@mcs.anl.gov
    <https://www.mcs.anl.gov/petsc/documentation/bugreporting.html>`__